jackyho112/react-html-attributes/README.md

 to all the html attributes supported by React.
 HTML tags that don't have any React-supported non-global attributes won't have keys in the store.

+One more note: all SVG element attributes supported by React are under the `'svg'` key to avoid too many duplicated values and unnecessary size increase.

 Reference: https://facebook.github.io/react/docs/dom-elements.html

 ## Installation